Single Vector

 [2,] 2 4 6

-The number in the matrix get filled by columns.
+The calendar looks weird and that’s because the numbers are usually filled by columns.
 To change this arrangement, set the byrow

 to TRUE